borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

  * `when`: Only trigger the hook when borgmatic is run with particular actions (`create`, `prune`, etc.) listed here.
 Defaults to running for all actions.
  * `run`: List of one or more shell commands or scripts to run when this command hook is triggered.

+An `after` command hook runs even if an error occurs in the corresponding `before` hook or between those two hooks.
+This allows you to perform cleanup steps that correspond to `before` preparation commands—even when something goes wrong.
+This is a departure from the way that the deprecated `after_*` hooks worked.

 There's also another command hook that works a little differently:

 ```yaml